 Cancellation of the Lunar Gateway marks the most serious change in United States space policy in over a decade.
 Previous administrations viewed the orbiting station as a critical staging point for missions to the outer solar system.
 Isaacman maintains that the station added unnecessary complexity and cost to an already strained budget.
 By eliminating the need to maintain a platform in high-earth orbit, the agency can concentrate its technical resources on landing systems.
 Engineers at the Johnson Space Center have already begun drafting new schematics for modular surface units.
 These units must withstand extreme temperature fluctuations ranging from 250 degrees Fahrenheit in sunlight to minus 208 degrees at night.

-The figures say otherwise: the transition to a surface-first model aligns with recent advancements in autonomous construction technology.
+the transition to a surface-first model aligns with recent advancements in autonomous construction technology.
 Robots equipped with 3D-printing nozzles will likely use lunar soil to encase metallic modules in thick layers of protective concrete.
 Meanwhile, private contractors including SpaceX and Blue Origin are expected to bid for the heavy-lift contracts required to ferry these building materials.
 Each mission carries a price tag exceeding $1 billion.
 Data from previous uncrewed landings suggests that landing precision has improved to within 50 meters of a designated target.

 Propulsion technology is also undergoing a radical transformation as NASA prepares for a human mission to Mars.
-Scientists announced on March 24, 2026, that the agency will attempt the first-ever nuclear-powered flight to the Red Planet by 2028.
-Nuclear thermal propulsion offers twice the efficiency of traditional chemical rockets, which could halve the transit time for astronauts.
+Scientists announced that the agency will attempt the first-ever nuclear-powered flight to the Red Planet by 2028. nuclear thermal propulsion offers twice the efficiency of traditional chemical rockets, which could halve the transit time for astronauts.
 Shorter travel times reduce the crew's exposure to cosmic radiation and the physiological effects of microgravity.
 Testing for the reactor core is currently underway at secret facilities in Idaho.
 Most chemical engines provide a specific impulse of 450 seconds, while nuclear variants target 900 seconds or higher.

-And yet, the deployment of nuclear material into Earth's orbit is still a point of intense regulatory debate.
+The deployment of nuclear material into Earth's orbit is still a point of intense regulatory debate.
 Safety protocols for the 2028 mission involve launching the reactor in a dormant state and only activating it once the craft reaches a safe distance from the atmosphere.
 Success hinges on the development of high-temperature materials capable of handling the intense thermal loads of a fission reactor.
 According to documents from Scientific American, the propulsion system will use high-assay low-enriched uranium.
 This fuel source provides the high power density required for deep space maneuvers without the spread risks of weapons-grade material.
 Engineers finalized the cooling system design last month.

 Construction of the lunar outpost will occur in three distinct phases over the next 84 months.
 Phase one focuses on power generation, using major solar arrays and potentially small modular nuclear reactors.
 Success during this initial stage is essential for the survival of later human crews during the 14-day lunar night.
 Phase two involves the delivery of pressurized habitats and laboratories.
 Scientists plan to conduct long-term biological studies to see how Earth-based life adapts to one-sixth gravity.
 To that end, the agency has requested a 12% increase in its science budget for the 2027 fiscal year.
 Initial human occupancy is expected by 2030.